zachallaun/protean/README.md

 A library for managing state and side-effects with event-driven statecharts.

-Protean is heavily inspired by [XState](https://xstate.js.org/docs/), a robust JavaScript/TypeScript statechart implementation, but strays to adhere to Elixir idioms and OTP conventions.
+Protean was initially inspired by [XState](https://xstate.js.org/docs/), a robust JavaScript/TypeScript statechart implementation, but strays to adhere to Elixir and OTP conventions.
-Protean also attempts to follow the [SCXML](https://www.w3.org/TR/scxml/) standard, though not completely.
+We also follow much of the [SCXML W3C Standard](https://www.w3.org/TR/scxml/)'s recommendations, but compatibility is not a goal.

 **What are statecharts?**
 They are an extension to finite state machines that allow you to model complex behavior in a declarative, data-driven manner.